agkozak/agkozak-zsh-prompt/README.md

 ### For [`promptinit`](https://zsh.sourceforge.io/Doc/Release/User-Contributions.html#Prompt-Themes) users

-ZSH comes with a built-in way of handling prompts, the `promptinit` function.
-You can load the agkozak ZSH prompt by running
+Zsh comes with a built-in way of handling prompts, the `promptinit` function.
+You can load the agkozak Zsh prompt by running

     fpath+=( /path/to/agkozak-zsh-prompt )  # The directory where the prompt's
                                             # files are kept